minetest-mods/minetest-mods.github.io/index.md

 * The security of knowing many more developers are looking at mod code than just one person.

 ## What's in it for developers?
-* Knowing that they can take a break from Minetest when they need or choose to, and that someone will be capable of taking care of their mods.
+* Knowing that they can take a break from Luanti when they need or choose to, and that someone will be capable of taking care of their mods.
 * A large group of experienced mod developers that are willing to help out improve their code.
 * More users looking at their mods and better exposure.